htotoo/PPSplash/README.md

 Don't use the root folder!

 If you find any splash not working, leave an issue with the category and filename.
 This way you can report report inappropriate or copyrighted content.

+The website updated hourly.
+So when your PR is merged, it coult take 1 hour to show in the website.